MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

     ![NuGet Package Installer Confirmation](media/vs-taco-2017-first-app/figure-15.png)

-2. NuGet adds files to the Visual Studio project's `Scripts` folder, but they really belong in the Cordova project's `www\scripts folder`.
+2. NuGet adds files to the Visual Studio project's `Scripts` folder, but they really belong in the Cordova project's `www\scripts` folder.
 Drag all of the **.js** files from the `Scripts` folder to the `www/scripts` folder as shown in the figure.

     ![Dragging .js Files to the Target Folder](media/vs-taco-2017-first-app/figure-16.png)